mediapredict/resigner/README.md

 Add through admin:
 * in `ApiKeys`: _MY_API_KEY_ (key, used to identify a client) and _my_secret_key_ (secret, used to get access)

+You may use auto generated or provide specific value.

 ### Client

 ```python
 ...